Car rental at Madrid Airport

 Plan ahead and save even more.
 Carhirespain.net’s refund policy lets you cancel up to 24 hours before your pick up time if your plans have to change.

-Facts about hiring a car from Madrid Airport
+Facts about car hire at Madrid Airport

 It is very important if you are booking a car for pick up at Madrid airport that you book for the right terminal.

-Picking up your car hire
+Picking up your car hire at Madrid Airport

 Madrid Airport T1 has six car hire desks.
 They are all in the Arrivals Hall on the ground floor.
 The rental companies you will find there include Avis-Budget, Enterprise-Alamo, Europcar-InterRent-Keddy, Hertz-Thrifty-Firefly, Goldcar-Rhodium and Sixt.
 At Madrid Aiport, the car hire desks are shared by affiliated companies.

-Dropping off your hire car at Madrid Airport T1
+Dropping off your car hire at Madrid Airport T1

-Once you are in the parking lot, find the kiosk for your car rental supplier.
-Return your hire car here, drop off the keys a staff member sign off on the car.
+In the parking lot, find the kiosk for your car rental supplier.
+Return your hire car here, drop off the keys and have a staff member sign off on the car.
 After that, it is just a matter of heading off to your departure terminal.

-The only significant difference is that once you have picked up your car and exit the parking garage you are issued two tickets by machine – KEEP THEM.
+The only difference between the two is that once you pick up your car and exit the parking garage you are issued two tickets by machine – KEEP THEM.
 One allows you to exit the main parking complex.

 Madrid Airport Info